maxime-michel/ttg/_posts/2013-06-21-tuning-a-guitar-for-dummies.md

 Congratulations, you now know how to tune a guitar!
 Although it can be frustrating for a guitar beginner, it is an excellent exercise in order to improve your musical ear.
-To tune faster and with more precision, you can look into [purchasing a tuner][which-tuner-should-i-buy].
+To tune faster and with more precision, you should look into [purchasing a tuner][which-tuner-should-i-buy].

 [tuning-fork]:http://bit.ly/diapason-wittner
 [other-instruments]:/tune-other-common-instruments/